Unlocking Egypt's Vast Unconventional Resource Potential

 A new direction for a proven operator

-In the Western Desert of Egypt, TAG Oil is developing the unconventional heavy oil Abu Roash “F” (ARF) formation in the Badr oil field (BED-1).
-Analysis from RPS Energy reserves evaluation indicates the ARF target in BED-1 potentially contains more than 500 million barrels of oil in place, and has a high probability for successful commercial development.
-TAG is planning to use its expertise in Enhanced Oil Recovery (EOR) techniques that have been proven over many years in Canada, and apply it to this low porosity and permeability reservoir to unlock ARF reservoir in Egypt.
+In the Western Desert of Egypt, TAG Oil is developing the unconventional heavy oil Abu Roash “F” (ARF) formation in the Badr oil field (BED-1) and Southeast Ras Qattara (SERQ) concessions.
+Analysis from RPS Energy reserves evaluation indicates the ARF target in BED-1 potentially contains more than 500 million barrels of oil in place and has a high probability for successful commercial development.
+An independent volumetric assessment of SERQ indicates 3.2 billion barrels of oil in place.
+TAG is planning to use its expertise in Enhanced Oil Recovery (EOR) techniques and apply horizontal drilling and hydraulic fracture stimulation to unlock the ARF reservoir potential in Egypt.

 BED-1 Development Phases Overview